Madu-J/daily-digest01/README.md

 <span id="uac13">10.</span> Each post should display date and time of publication to allow users know most current news.

-<span id="uac14">11.</span> The website should have a user profile page that displays information about other users to allow other users know who wrote a particular story/comment.
+<span id="uac14">11.</span> The website should have a user profile page that displays information about other users to allow other users know who wrote a particular comment.

 <span id="uac16">12.</span> The website should have links to its social media pages, such as Facebook, Twitter, Instagram, etc.

 <span id="uac21">13.</span> The website should have security measures in place to protect user data, such as encryption and secure servers.

-<span id="uac23">14.</span> The website should divide the posts into pages so that users can easily navigate through them.
+<span id="uac23">14.</span> The website should divide post into pages so that users can easily navigate through them.

 <span id="uac25">15.</span> The website should have a moderation system that reviews and approves or removes content that does not meet the standards of the website.